 A UK network approved installers supply Sunflex bifolding doors.
-Sunflex follows a similar business model to companies like Origin in that they also make their bifolding doors and supply them to installers.
+Sunflex follows a similar business model to companies like Origin.
+They too also make their bifolding doors and supply them to installers.

 A quality bifolding door is only as good as its manufacturing and, importantly, its installation.
 Any issues that may be encountered with a product are primarily due to how it is fitted.
 Sunflex ensures that their authorised distributors are suitably trained at their Norwich training centre.

 Sunflex also offers technical support where required.
-Together with their installer partners, Sunflex can ensure the quality of their doors is consistent and give their products a long lifespan.
+Together with their installer partners, Sunflex ensures the consistent quality of their doors with a long lifespan.
 In our review of Sunflex bifolding doors, we examine these quality aspects of the product.

 The Sunflex Bifolding door product range.

-Sunflex provides no less than six bifolding door versions comprising Aluminium bifolds, timber doors and hybrid doors being a combination of aluminium outside and timber inside.
+Sunflex provides no less than six bifolding door versions.
+These comprise aluminium bifolds, timber doors and hybrid doors being a combination of aluminium outside and timber inside.
 There is also an internal version of their folding doors.
 The Sunflex bifolding door range comprises:

 - Aluminium SF55 and SF75